metio/seb/content/posts/multiple-git-configs.md

   path = ~/.config/git/work
 ```

 The [includeIf](https://git-scm.com/docs/git-config#_includes) directive supports multiple matchers.
-In my case, work and personal projects have a different root directory, thus I can filter based on the location using `gitdir`.
+In my case, work and personal projects have a different root directory, therefore I can filter based on the location using `gitdir`.
 The personal Git config simply looks like this:

 ```ini
 [user]
   email = personal.email@example.com
 ```

-and the work related config like this using a different email address:
+and the work related configuration like this using a different email address:

 ```ini
 [user]
   email = first.last@work.example
 ```

-Additional settings that are different for personal/work accounts can be split the same way, e.g. to use a different signing key for work.
+Additional settings that are different for personal/work accounts can be split the same way, for example to use a different signing key for work.